AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 In the experimental results of this project, window LFU is almost always more stable and more engineering-friendly than naive LFU.
 On the one hand, it can better adapt to hotspot changes, reducing the influence of “historical baggage”, and under multiple workloads it can reduce I/O amplification and p95 a bit further than naive LFU; on the other hand, its migration overhead usually stays at a medium level, and will not show hundreds of MB or several GB of migration volume like LRU or seconds rule.
 Therefore, if a real system can only choose one frequency-based policy as the default, window LFU is usually more suitable than naive LFU.

-### 5.2 Seconds Rule Policy
+### 5.2 Reuse-Interval Threshold Policy

-The perspective of seconds rule is clearly different from the previous policies: it does not focus on “whether it was accessed recently” or “how many times it was accessed”, but on the “reuse interval”——that is, the time difference or query-step difference between two accesses.
+The perspective of our reuse-interval threshold policy (seconds_rule) is clearly different from the previous policies: it focuses on the reuse interval—i.e., the time difference or query-step difference between two accesses—an idea closely related to LRU-K’s use of multiple reference timestamps.[9]

 For each cluster $c$, we record the timestamp or query index of its last access $t_{\text{last}}(c)$.
 The current query occurs at “time” $t$ (in the actual implementation, $t$ can be approximated by “which query number”) , then the reuse interval of this access is defined as
 $$